Anna-R-Amidon/technical-reports/README.md

 # technical-reports
-This repo highlights my published technical reports.
+This repo highlights a few of my published technical reports.